 That’s right – the massive talent pool is both a benefit and a challenge.

 By hiring remote employees, you now have access to scores of candidates outside of your geographical area.
-This often comes with a huge number of applicants for any job posting – and the need to effectively narrow down the field.
+This often comes with an overwhelming number of applicants for any job posting – and the need to effectively narrow down the field.

 The virtual interview

-The virtual interview can be intimidating between coordinating schedules, avoiding technical difficulties, and making sure you get a good feel for the candidate after only speaking with them in a video call.
+The virtual interview can be intimidating between coordinating schedules, avoiding technical difficulties, and ensuring you get a good feel for the candidate after only speaking with them in a video call.